A survey on multi-objective hyperparameter optimization algorithms for Machine Learning: Multi-objective HPO algorithms: categorization

-The Covariance matrix adaptation-evolutionary strategy (CMA-ES) \citep{hansen2003reducing} is a population-based metaheuristic that differs from Genetic Algorithms in the use of a fixed length real valued vector as a gene (instead of the typical vector of binary components), and a multivariate Gaussian distribution to generate new solutions.
-Multi-objective CMA-ES can be formulated considering the dominance of solutions on the Pareto Frontier \citep{tanaka2016automated, qin2017evolution, shinozaki2020automated}. \cite{shinozaki2020automated} optimize DNN-based Spoken Language Systems using this approach; the resulting networks had lower word error rates and were smaller than the networks designed by NSGA-II.
-Additionally, multi-objective CMA-ES generated smaller networks than the one obtained with single-objective CMA-ES (using the error-based measure as objective to optimized).
-In our opinion, though, this last comparison does not make much sense, since network size did not appear as objective in the single-objective setting.
+The Covariance matrix adaptation-evolutionary strategy (CMA-ES) \citep{hansen2003reducing} is a population-based metaheuristic that differs from Genetic Algorithms in the use of a fixed-length real-valued vector as a gene (instead of the typical vector of binary components), and a multivariate Gaussian distribution to generate new solutions.
+Multi-objective CMA-ES can be formulated considering the dominance of solutions on the Pareto Frontier, to redefine the ranking function used to determine the best solution found so far (now a Pareto front) \citep{tanaka2016automated, qin2017evolution, shinozaki2020automated}. \cite{shinozaki2020automated} optimize DNN-based Spoken Language Systems using this approach; the resulting networks had lower word error rates and were smaller than the networks designed by NSGA-II.
+Additionally, multi-objective CMA-ES generated smaller networks than the one obtained with single-objective CMA-ES (using the error-based measure as an objective to optimize).
+In our opinion, though, this last comparison does not make much sense, since network size did not appear as an objective in the single-objective setting.

 Analogous to Genetic Algorithms, Particle Swarm Optimization (PSO) \citep{eberhart1995new} works with a population of candidate solutions, known as \textit{particles}.
 Each particle is characterized by a velocity and a position.
 The particles search for the optimal solutions by continuously updating their position and velocity.
-Their movement is influenced not only by their own local best known position, but is also guided towards the best known position found by other particles in the search space.
+Their movement is influenced not only by their own local best-known position but is also guided toward the best-known position found by other particles in the search space.
 A multi-objective PSO algorithm (OMOPSO) was developed by \cite{sierra2005improving}, using Pareto dominance and crowding distance to filter out the best particles.
 It employs different mutation operators which act on subsets of the swarm, and applies the $\epsilon$-dominance concept (see \cite{laumanns2002combining} for more details) to fix the size of the set of final solutions produced by the algorithm.

 Strength Pareto Evolutionary Algorithm II (SPEA-II) \citep{zitzler2001spea2} adds several improvements to the original SPEA algorithm presented by \cite{zitzler1999multiobjective}. \cite{loni2019neuropower} used the algorithm to optimize six hyperparameters of a CNN, yielding more accurate and less complex networks than could be obtained with hand-crafted networks, or with NAS algorithms.